JazzMaster/P65Pas/README.md

   asm RTS end
 end.
 ```
-This code can generate a PRG program, to send the message "Hello" on the screen of the Commodore 64.
+This code can generate a PRG program,<br>
+to send the message "Hello" on the screen of the Commodore 64.

-The code "asm RTS end" line, generate a RTS assembler instruction in the program.
+The code "asm RTS end" line, generate a RTS assembler instruction in the program.<br>
 It's needed because the PRG program is called with a JSR instruction.

 ## Devices supported

-Currently, only 6502 CPU is supported, but the compiler is designed to include some variants.
+Currently, only 6502 CPU is supported, but the compiler is designed to include some variants.<br>
 Of course, compatible devices, like 6510, can be targeted too.

-Support for differents systems (like Apple II, Atari 800XL, Commodore 64, ...) can be implemented using appropriate units.
+Support for differents systems <br>
+(like Apple II, Atari 800XL, Commodore 64, ...) can be implemented using appropriate units.

-Currently there is only a unit to support Commodore 64 system.
+Currently there is only a unit to support Commodore 64 system.<br>
 So, to compile to Commodore 64 system, it's recommended use the unit: "Commodore64":

 ```
 program anything;